-All potential corrective measures would address the primary source of CCR constituents in groundwater; Alternative 3 would also address the groundwater in the Uppermost Aquifer that comes into contact with secondary source material.
-Groundwater modeling, completed as part of the Closure Plan for Presumptive Alternative 1, indicated that concentrations of boron, and by extension, lithium and molybdenum, potentially attributable to AP2, will achieve GWPS two years after cover construction is complete.
+All potential corrective measures would address the primary source of CCR constituents in groundwater; Alternative 3 would also limit the discharge of groundwater in the Uppermost Aquifer that comes into contact with secondary source material.
+Groundwater modeling for IEPA-Approved Alternative 1 indicated that concentrations of boron, and, by extension, lithium and molybdenum, potentially attributable to the OWAP will begin to decline and the extent of groundwater impacts will begin to reduce within months after cover placement, thus significantly reducing future releases.
 Alternative 3 would be expected to provide a similar, or possibly higher, level of source control effectiveness with the addition of a groundwater cutoff wall and hydraulic gradient control system.
-However, the ability of Alternative 3 to effectively reduce groundwater concentrations and attain GWPS will have a high dependence upon the ability to key the cutoff wall into a low-permeability geologic unit beneath AP2 (presumably bedrock).
+However, the ability of the groundwater cutoff wall and hydraulic gradient control system to effectively reduce groundwater concentrations and attain GWPS will have a high dependence upon the ability to key the cutoff wall into a low-permeability geologic unit beneath the OWAP (presumably bedrock).